Audi Q3 vs Q5

 Ride Quality and Drive Experience

 Both vehicles offer comfortable rides, but the Q3 feels more agile.

 Audi is renowned for delivering a refined ride that prioritizes luxury and comfort for passengers.
 Neither the Q3 or Q5 disappoint in this regard.
 The cabins are sealed tight from outside noise and their suspension eliminates any kinks in the road.

 A slight shame is the lack of an adaptive air suspension option for either of these models in the US.
 For this luxury you’ll have to either consider the more expensive SQ5 or Q7.

-Moving onto how things are behind the wheel, smaller dimensions and a lower center of gravity means the Q3 is slightly better at handling corners.
+Moving onto how things are behind the wheel, smaller dimensions and a lower center of gravity means the Q3 is slightly more grounded and better at handling corners.
 On the other hand, the S tronic dual-clutch transmission in the Q5 means gear shifts feel snappier and more fun when driving in manual mode.
 Its superior acceleration also gives it more oomph.

 The Q3 and Q5 performed well in crash tests and share the same standard safety features.

 While the National Highway Traffic Safety Administration (NHTSA) hasn’t rated the Q3 yet, the Q5 received a 5-star overall safety rating.

 To compare the two crossovers, we can instead refer to IIHS and Euro NCAP safety ratings.
 Both the Q3 and Q5 were given the highest possible ‘Good’ across the board in IIHS crash tests.
 They were also both given 5-star overall ratings in Euro NCAP crash testing.